RBartho/ColorSegmentationToolbox/README.md

 4. Multithreading is not supported as it would limit platform independence.
 To speed up calculations, you may want to consider splitting the data and running multiple instances of the application.

-5. The number of images you can load into the application at one time is limited by your hard-drive.
-Also note, large images require much more processing time than smaller images.
+5. The number of images you can load into the application at one time is limited by your local RAM or the streamlit community cloud.
+Also note that large images require much more processing time than smaller images.

-# Privacy and security
-All calculations and data transfers of the application take place on your local computer.
-The browser is only used as an interface.
-No data is uploaded to the Internet.

 # Contributers
 Ralf Bartho: Toolbox concept, code development, maintenance, bugfixes <br />